dwave-training/python-prep/README.rst

 Students are given the file, and need to read the file into a string, and then break the string into numbers, and then sum the numbers.

-To run your program type python pythonprep_assignment.py.
+To run your program type ``python pythonprep_assignment.py``.
 You have successfully completed the exercise when you are able to see output showing a sum of 1731.